reside-eng/wordpress-custom-plugin/README.md

 $vehicle_listings = $custom_plugin_obj->get_vehicle_listings(10, $custom_plugin_current_page);
 ```

 In the above code, first we are going to check a query parameter and see if it contains some data.
 In this case we are checking a custom parameter thats holding what page number we are on.
 Next we are setting up the public class for our plugin.
 Once that is done we can now access the function within the plugin, `get_vehicle_listings()`.
-With this call we can pass in how many vehicles we want to list and the current page we are on.
+With this call we can pass how many vehicles we want to list and the current page we are on.

 In the `get_vehicle_listings()` we can do some logic to return back 10 listings based on the page we are.
 The following logic will get all vehicles, then pull out the ones we need to display.